Skip to main content

 Redwood Configuration

-1. Create a new configuration environment that inherits from one of the provided presets based on which cloud provider you are deploying to and the configuration environment you created when you deployed locally:
+1. Create a new configuration environment that inherits from the staging or production environment presets and the configuration environment you created when you deployed locally:

 config/node/<production-config-environment>/_config.json: